rminehan/scala-basic-training/18_regex/slides.md

 # If you remember one thing...

+Use regex with care

-Sometimes regex _isn't_ the best tool for the job:
+Sometimes it _isn't_ the best tool for the job

-- parsing complex nested data structures

-- searching massive databases

-Regex's often become brittle and hard to read

-Use with care!

 ---